-The emerging Internet of Things (IoT) offers opportunities to improve how we design, measure and operate buildings.
-A research team at UC Berkeley’s Center for the Built Environment (CBE) conducted a six-month field demonstration of a system using IoT-connected office chairs, with integrated heating and cooling, that yielded valuable innovations for both building occupants and the research community.
+The emerging Internet of Things offers opportunities to improve how we design, measure and operate buildings.
+CBE’s research team conducted a six-month field demonstration of a system using IoT-connected heated and cooled office chairs.
 Results demonstrated high levels of comfort seen in few buildings.
 In addition, the data from occupants’ use of the chairs can be used to predict thermal comfort more accurately than methods previously available.

-CBE’s research team recently completed an ambitious project with complementary goals of making buildings occupant-responsive in real time, and addressing outdated rules-of-thumb that were leading to poor performance in both energy use and occupant comfort.
-Among the numerous findings from this work, it demonstrated that “personal comfort” chairs led to comfort satisfaction for 96 percent of the test subjects, a level well above what is observed in most buildings.
-The project team also developed and tested innovative HVAC control methods offering significant energy saving potential, and that may be easily implemented in commercial buildings using the most common overhead variable-air-volume (VAV) reheat systems.
-Read more
+CBE’s research team recently completed a project with goals of making buildings occupant-responsive in real time, and addressing outdated rules-of-thumb that lead to poor energy performance and occupant comfort.
+Findings demonstrated that “personal comfort” chairs led to comfort satisfaction for nearly all test subjects.
+The project team also developed and tested innovative HVAC control methods offering significant energy saving potential.

-An expected benefit of the Internet of Things (IoT) in buildings will come from an improved ability to monitor indoor environments in ways that lead to actionable insights.
-A panel session hosted by UC Berkeley’s Center for the Built Environment (CBE) explored three innovative methods to monitor buildings using the latest in sensing and communicating technologies.
+An expected benefit of IoT in buildings will come from an improved ability to monitor indoor environments in ways that lead to actionable insights.
+A panel session hosted by CBE explored three innovative methods to monitor buildings using the latest in sensing and communicating technologies.
 The ideas range from futuristic to immediately applicable, with a focus on measuring CO2.
-Understanding CO2 concentrations in buildings is important, as several recent studies suggest that high levels of the gas may have negative effects on our cognitive performance, yet there are challenges to measuring it in a reliable and comprehensive manner.
-Read more

 Two reports released from UC Berkeley’s Center for the Built Environment provide valuable insights into the effectiveness of radiant cooling and heating systems, a promising HVAC technology that is becoming increasingly used in commercial buildings in North America, including in a high proportion of ultra-low and zero-net energy buildings.
 These reports reveal how such systems work in practice, analyzing comprehensive data from a large group of buildings in operation.